Endava/cats/README.md

 ## StringFormatTotallyWrongValuesFuzzer
 This behaves in the same way as the previous `Fuzzer`, but the values sent for each format are totally invalid (like `aaa` for `email` for example).

 ## NewFieldsFuzzer
 This `Fuzzer` will inject new fields inside the body of the requests.
 The new field is called `fuzzyField`.
 The `Fuzzers` will behave as follows:
 - Normal behaviour is for the service to return a `4XX` code for `POST`, `PUT` and `PATCH` and a `2XX` code for `GET`.
 If the code is documented, this will be reported as an `INFO` message, otherwise as a `WARN` message.
 - If the code responds with a `2XX` or `4XX` code, depending on the previous point, this is considered abnormal behaviour and will reported as an `ERROR` message.
 - Any other case is reported as an `ERROR` message.

+## StringsInNumericFieldsFuzzer
+This `Fuzzer` will send the `fuzz` string in every numeric fields and expect all requests to fail with `4XX`.

 ## CustomFuzzer
 In some cases, the tests generated by CATS will not be sufficient for your situation.
 Using the `CustomFuzzer` you can supply custom values for specific fields.
 The cool thing is that you can target a single field, and the rest of the information will be sent just like a 'happy' flow request.